shaloo/web3-user-personas/docs/personas/index.md

 We do not have the best possible Tarot card visuals yet.
 In the initial version of the study, we have used open source tooling to let AI generate a first cut.
 In the subsequent revisions, we plan to get useful constructive feedback from designers and make these visual cues more attention worthy and something to lighten the mood!

-### tl;dr

-This section gives decision-makers a quick, high-level view of the personas.
-Use this to quickly align on product, design, and marketing strategies before sign-off.

-### Characteristics
+### Persona Characteristics

 Characteristics of a user define traits such as their values, beliefs and thinking patterns.
 These are not directly visible but inferred via observed behavior.
 Characteristics answer the 'Who' and 'Why' questions about a user.
 They uniquely identify, differentiate, and influence the user's mindset and motivations.

 *Example: A person who is intelligent, naturally curious, rebellious and risk taking.*

+### tl;dr

+This section gives decision-makers a quick, high-level view of the personas along with key behaviors, pain points, ways to target them and insights on building an action plan.
+Use this to quickly align on product, design, and marketing strategies before sign-off.

 ### Behavior Patterns